ntezak/OpticalSocieyPythonWorkshop/README.md

     python test_packages.py

-You can [view the notebook here](http://nbviewer.ipython.org/github/ntezak/OpticalSocieyPythonWorkshop/tree/master/) to see the code and text without downloading them but we have removed all cell output for didactic purposes.
+You can [view the notebooks here](http://nbviewer.ipython.org/github/ntezak/OpticalSocieyPythonWorkshop/tree/master/) to see the code and text without downloading them but we have removed all cell output for didactic purposes.